BURY ST EDMUNDS BACH SOCIETY

 The name of the Society shall be "Bury St Edmunds Bach Society".

-The objects of the Society shall be the maintenance of the Bury St Edmunds Bach Society in the study and practice of choral music, and the promotion of musical performances both generally and for the benefit of such charitable purposes as the Management Committee may from time to time think fit.
+2.1 The objects of the Society shall be the maintenance of the Bury St Edmunds Bach Choir in the study and practice of choral music, and the promotion of musical performances both generally and for the benefit of such charitable purposes as the Management Committee may from time to time think fit, and

 3.1 There shall be the following classes of membership: